indexexchange/grapeshot-adapter/README.md

     * <u>om</u> - This key signals the open market bid in cpm.
     * <u>pm</u> - This key signals the private market bid in cpm.
     * <u>pmid</u> - This key signals the private market deal id.

-The last three properties are critical for the wrapper to understand how to interact with the endpoint:
-* callbackType:
-    * <u>Partner.CallbackTypes.ID</u> -
-        Use this option if your endpoint accepts an arbitrary identifier in requests which will be returned in the matching response.
-You will need to set this callbackId in the `generateRequestObj` function and retrieve it in the adResponseCallback function.
-This is the preferred method for matching requests and responses.
-    * <u>Partner.CallbackTypes.CALLBACK_NAME</u> -
-        Use this option if your endpoint has no parameter which can be used as a callback ID.
-The wrapper will generate a new callback function for each request, and use the function name to tie requests to responses.
-    * <u>Partner.CallbackTypes.NONE</u> -
-        Use this option if your endpoint supports AJAX only and will return a pure JSON response rather than JSONP with a callback function.
-In this mode your endpoint will not receive any demand requests if the user is using a browser which does not fully support AJAX, such as Internet Explorer 9 or earlier.
-* architecture:
-    * <u>Partner.Architectures.MRA</u> -
-        Use this option (Multi-Request Architecture) if your endpoint requires a separate network request for each ad slot.
-In this mode your endpoint will receive one network request for every xSlot mapping active in the current wrapper demand request.
-    * <u>Partner.Architectures.FSRA</u> -
-        Use this option (Fully Single-Request Architecture) if your endpoint can handle any number of slots in a single request in any combination, including multiple requests for the same slot.
-In this mode your endpoint will receive a single network request per wrapper demand request.
-    * <u>Partner.Architectures.SRA</u> -
-        Use this option (Single-Request Architecture) if your endpoint can handle any number of slots in a single request, but cannot repeat the same xSlot more than once in a given request. e.g., you use a placementId and can receive a request for multiple placementIds at once, but not for the same placementId twice.
-The wrapper will arrange the mapped xSlots into the minimum possible number of network requests to your endpoint.
-* requestType:
+* lineItemType, callbackType, architecture, requestType:
-    * <u>Partner.RequestTypes.ANY</u> -
-        Use any request type when making requests.
-The wrapper will attempt to make an AJAX request for your bid requests, if XHR is not supported, the wrapper will attempt to make a JSONP request if possible.
-    * <u>Partner.RequestTypes.AJAX</u> -
-        Use only AJAX for bid requests.
-Note, if the browser does not support ajax the bid requests will not go out.
-    * <u>Partner.RequestTypes.JSONP</u> -
-        Use only JSONP for bid requests.

-Please also fill out the `bidTransformerConfigs` according to your module's bid response cpm format.
-Refer to the below [BidRoundingTransformer](#bidRounding) section for details on how the bidTransformer works.
-It is <b>crucial</b> that you fill this out correctly and output your bid in <b><u>CENTS</u></b>, otherwise all of your cpm values will be incorrectly formated (i.e. passing dollars instead of cents).
+    * These properties are required by standard bidding partner modules.
+The wrapper's validation requires that they be present, but for a non-bidding partner you can leave them as their default values and ignore them.

 ### Step 2: Generate Request URL (`grapeshot-nob.js`)
 This step is for crafting a bid request url given a specific set of parcels.

-For this step, you must fill out the `generateRequestObj(returnParcels)` function.
-This function takes in an array of returnParcels.
+For this step, you must fill out the `generateRequestObjs(inParcels)` function.
+This function takes in the array of parcels from the wrapper.
 These are the parcel objects that contain the different slots for which demand needs to be requested.

-The wrapper will ensure that the array contains an appropriate set of parcels to pass into a single network request for your endpoint based on the value set in __profile.architecture.
-Note, in the particular case your architecture is MRA, this array will have length 1.

-Using this array of parcels, the adapter must craft a request object that will be used to send out the bid request for these slots.
-This object must contain the request URL, an object containing query parameters, and a callbackId.
+Using this array of parcels, the adapter must craft an array of request objects that will be used to send out the network requests for these slots.
+These objects must contain the request URL, an object containing query parameters, and a callbackId.
+Each object corresponds to a single network request.
+If your endpoint is SRA, this array should be of length 1.

 The final returned object should looks something like this:
 ```javascript